 Hormone Therapy: Get the Help, Ladies!

 Hormone Replacement Therapy (HRT) can be an effective option for managing the symptoms of menopause, including sexual desire changes.
-Hormone Replacement Therapy involves supplementing estrogen and sometimes progesterone to balance hormonal levels and can help to:
+It can alleviate vaginal dryness, boost libido, and improve mood.
+Always consult with a healthcare provider, find a menopause specialist if available, and know that HRT is not one-size-fits-all.

 Sexual Wellness Tools: Elevating Your Experience